Hearing Aid Compatibility and TTY

 Try Before You Buy

-Hearing loss and hearing aids are highly individualized so customer who use hearing aids are encouraged to try hearing aid compatible phones at a Cricket Wireless store to determine which phones will work best for them.
+Hearing loss and hearing aids are highly individualized.
+Customers who use hearing aids are encouraged to try hearing aid compatible phones at a Cricket Wireless store to determine which phones will work best for them.

 Options for the Deaf and Hard of Hearing